TIERS/multi-agent-rl-omni/docs/mobile_franka.md

-# Mobile Franka task specification
+# Mobile Franka MARL task specification

 ## Observation space

 - size 32, continuous (box) space, from -inf to inf
+- every step returns tensor of shape (2, 32), one obs for each agent

 Each observation consists of